Shell invocation

 - If it is a login and interactive shell,

-. - If it is an interactive non-login shell,
+/etc/profileis sourced, and then the first existing one in~/.bash_profile,~/.bash_login,~/.profile. - If it is an interactive non-login shell,

-is sourced. - Finaly, if the shell is non-interactive,
+~/.bashrcis sourced. - Finaly, if the shell is non-interactive,

-is sourced (if available).
+$BASH_ENVis sourced (if available).

 Bash behavior when invoked as sh

-is simply a soft link to
+In many distributions, sh is simply a soft link to

-.
+bash.
 In that case, bash will behave in a different way when

 invoked: